Most folks deride so-called hybrid bicycles as being the worst of both worlds.

 Wanna know more about the Moustache Bars?
 I got a whole page on 'em, and it's become my most popular web page, go figure!

 So, you say you want to buy one?
 There's good news and bad news.
 The bad news is, Bridgestone USA closed their doors in 1994, and they stopped making this model in 1993.
-The good news is that Rivendell Bicycle Works does make the descendant of this bike, the Atlantis (made in Japan) and the Rivendell All-Rounder, hand-made with silver brazed high quality steel tubing by a custom builder.
-The "ouch" news is that the Atlantis frame and fork cost more than the original list price of the complete XO-1, and the Riv frame and fork are about twice that, but they're much nicer frames, and the Riv comes in your choice of colors, just in case you don't like riding a pumpkin.
-Rivendell also sells the Moustache handlebar, a Dirt Drop handlebar (not as flared as the Wilderness Trail Bikes Dirt Drop, sort of in-between the WTB bar and a standard drop bar), and all sorts of other neat stuff.
+The good news is that Rivendell Bicycle Works does make the descendant of this bike, the Atlantis (once made in Japan, now in Taiwan).
+Rivendell also sold the Moustache handlebar, a Dirt Drop handlebar (not as flared as the Wilderness Trail Bikes Dirt Drop, sort of in-between the WTB bar and a standard drop bar), and now sells the "Albastache" bar that's similar, and all sorts of other neat stuff.

 Return to my home page.